YusukeJustinNakajima/MCP-Watchdog/README.md

 ## 🎯 Overview

-MCPSentinel is a lightweight security monitoring tool that captures and analyzes communications between Claude Desktop and MCP servers, detecting anomalous patterns in real-time without requiring complex policy definitions.
+MCP-Watchdog is a lightweight security monitoring tool that captures and analyzes communications between Claude Desktop and MCP servers, detecting anomalous patterns in real-time without requiring complex policy definitions.

 ## 📖 Background